-Before Class: Since in-studio classes will be limited to four students in order to comply with social distancing guidelines, registration is required to reserve a spot.
+Before Class: Since in-studio classes will be limited to six students in order to comply with social distancing guidelines, registration is recommended to reserve a spot.
 You are welcome to drop in the studio but are not guaranteed a spot in the class.
 If you are unable to attend, please cancel at least two hours before the start of class to avoid being charged.

 Please help protect all of us by staying home if you have a fever, a cough or difficulty breathing, or if you know you have been exposed to the COVID-19 virus.

-Masks: will be required upon entering the studio, during mat set-up before class, and after class when interacting in the studio.
+Masks: will be required upon entering or leaving the lobby area, during mat set-up before class, and after class when interacting in the studio.
 You will be given the option to remove your mask during class, since social distancing measures will be in place.

 Social Distancing: The studio floor will be marked so that mats can be placed six feet apart.
 Instructors will maintain a six foot distance from students at all times.
 They will be unable to provide positioning assistance for poses.

-Sanitizing and Props: Everyone must wash their hands upon arriving at the studio and we will also have hand sanitizer available.
+Sanitizing and Props: Hand sanitizer is available for use in the studio – wipes for cleaning blocks and mats .
 Our instructors will clean surfaces after all students have left the studio.
 We recommend that you bring your own mats and props with you.
 We will have mat spray available for use on your personal mat.
 Eye pillows (lavender or unscented) are available for purchase for $15 (cash or check).
-This is a wonderful opportunity to treat yourself and make your savasana even more relaxing!
+This is a wonderful opportunity to treat yourself and make your guided relaxation even more relaxing!